-“I don’t know where I’m going next, so I don’t want to book a flight out of the country.
+“I don’t know where I’m going next, so I don’t want to book an onward flight out of the country.
 What do I do?!”

 We been asked these question dozens of times by email and trust us, the conundrum baffled us for our first few years on the road.
-Luckily there are a few solutions, one of which we’ve used many times with no issues whatsoever.
+Luckily there are a few solutions to providing proof of an onward flight, one of which we’ve used many times with no issues whatsoever.

 In this article I’m going to list our 7 best ways to provide proof of onward travel, putting to rest this issue once and for all and allowing all of you to enter countries without losing money and without getting deported for not having proof of exit.